katiestar99/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  imports-improper-location                                    Imports              Error                  Imports should be directly below ``DOCUMENTATION``/``EXAMPLES``/``RETURN`` incompatible-choices                                         Documentation        Error                  Choices value from the argument_spec is not compatible with type defined in the argument_spec incompatible-default-type                                    Documentation        Error                  Default value from the argument_spec is not compatible with type defined in the argument_spec invalid-argument-name                                        Documentation        Error                  Argument in argument_spec must not be one of 'message', 'syslog_facility' as it is used internally by Ansible Core Engine invalid-argument-spec                                        Documentation        Error                  Argument in argument_spec must be a dictionary/hash when used invalid-argument-spec-options                                Documentation        Error                  Suboptions in argument_spec are invalid invalid-documentation                                        Documentation        Error                  ``DOCUMENTATION`` is not valid YAML invalid-documentation-options                                Documentation        Error                  ``DOCUMENTATION.options`` must be a dictionary/hash when used invalid-examples                                             Documentation        Error                  ``EXAMPLES`` is not valid YAML invalid-extension                                            Naming               Error                  Official Ansible modules must have a ``.py`` extension for python modules or a ``.ps1`` for powershell modules invalid-module-schema                                        Documentation        Error                  ``AnsibleModule`` schema validation error invalid-removal-version                                      Documentation        Error                  The version at which a feature is supposed to be removed cannot be parsed (for collections, it must be a semantic version, see https://semver.org/) invalid-requires-extension                                   Naming               Error                  Module ``#AnsibleRequires -CSharpUtil`` should not end in .cs, Module ``#Requires`` should not end in .psm1 last-line-main-call                                          Syntax               Error                  Call to ``main()`` not the last line (or ``removed_module()`` in the case of deprecated & docs only modules) missing-doc-fragment                                         Documentation        Error                  ``DOCUMENTATION`` fragment missing missing-existing-doc-fragment                                Documentation        Warning                Pre-existing ``DOCUMENTATION`` fragment missing
+  imports-improper-location                                    Imports              Error                  Imports should be directly below ``DOCUMENTATION``/``EXAMPLES``/``RETURN`` incompatible-choices                                         Documentation        Error                  Choices value from the argument_spec is not compatible with type defined in the argument_spec incompatible-default-type                                    Documentation        Error                  Default value from the argument_spec is not compatible with type defined in the argument_spec invalid-argument-name                                        Documentation        Error                  Argument in argument_spec must not be one of 'message', 'syslog_facility' as it is used internally by Assible Core Engine invalid-argument-spec                                        Documentation        Error                  Argument in argument_spec must be a dictionary/hash when used invalid-argument-spec-options                                Documentation        Error                  Suboptions in argument_spec are invalid invalid-documentation                                        Documentation        Error                  ``DOCUMENTATION`` is not valid YAML invalid-documentation-options                                Documentation        Error                  ``DOCUMENTATION.options`` must be a dictionary/hash when used invalid-examples                                             Documentation        Error                  ``EXAMPLES`` is not valid YAML invalid-extension                                            Naming               Error                  Official Assible modules must have a ``.py`` extension for python modules or a ``.ps1`` for powershell modules invalid-module-schema                                        Documentation        Error                  ``AssibleModule`` schema validation error invalid-removal-version                                      Documentation        Error                  The version at which a feature is supposed to be removed cannot be parsed (for collections, it must be a semantic version, see https://semver.org/) invalid-requires-extension                                   Naming               Error                  Module ``#AssibleRequires -CSharpUtil`` should not end in .cs, Module ``#Requires`` should not end in .psm1 last-line-main-call                                          Syntax               Error                  Call to ``main()`` not the last line (or ``removed_module()`` in the case of deprecated & docs only modules) missing-doc-fragment                                         Documentation        Error                  ``DOCUMENTATION`` fragment missing missing-existing-doc-fragment                                Documentation        Warning                Pre-existing ``DOCUMENTATION`` fragment missing